 Explore possibilities outside of the box.
 Free shipping isn’t the only offer you can provide customers.
 What about discounts?
 Two-for-one sales?
 Limited discount coupons?
 Or discounts when shoppers sign up to your email marketing list?

-Always offer excellent incentives to increase eCommerce sales.
+Always offer excellent incentives to increase online sales.
 This keeps you ahead of competitors in terms of customer experience!

 28. Set a Minimum Spend Threshold for Free Shipping